 Chbosky does a good job of attributing complete personalities to even small characters in the book.
 The only character that becomes completely trite is Mary, the virgin babysitter who begins all of the religiosity in the book.

 I would have loved to see this book written with a different ending.
 The first part of the book really captured me but my opinion changed strongly by the halfway mark.
 It was still well written and I still liked most of the characters but by the big twist reveal I had stopped caring about what the outcome would be.

 If you are the type of reader who would be interested in the niche genre of Christian American horror then this is definitely for you.
 If that doesn’t sound like you you’ll probably also find it just meh.

 Imaginary Friend is a horror novel with elements of the supernatural and religious ideology.
 Actually, I was pretty surprised with how religious it got.
-We’ll get into that shortly.
+We’ll get into that shortly deeper into the summary.

 The book opens with a young boy, David, who can see monsters that no one else can see.
 He’s drawn away from his home by the voice of a hissing lady.
 He goes missing and is left unfound for decades.

 The bulk of the story follows Christopher years later.
 Him and his mother Kate are on the run after leaving her abusive boyfriend behind.
 They’ve had a string of misfortunes ever since Christopher’s father killed himself in the bathtub.

 Christopher is dyslexic and doesn’t fit in at school.
 He doesn’t understand why he is perceived as stupid and why he can’t read and study as well as the other students.
 He does, however, find comfort in a cloud shaped like a smiling face that he starts to see in the same spot every day.

 The smiling cloud is the beginning of mysterious messages that he finds all over town and in his own home.
 They tell him to go to the woods.